CarlaAstudillo/NJ_Transit_Twitter_Analysis/README.md

 | NJT switch problem |  All tweets that blame delay on switch problems in a NJ Transit train. |
 | Police/Fire activity |  All tweets that blame delay on police or firefighter presence and includes tresspasser strikes and motor vehicle accidents. |
 | Weather-related |  All tweets that blame delay on the weather, including downed trees or debris caught on wires. |

+Sometimes, the tweets were very explicit in what caused the delay.
+However, there were a few times when the tweet was vague or incomplete or gave no explicit reason for the delay.

+In those instances, we compared tweets that were sent during similar times from other connecting rail lines to try to figure out what was at fault.
+If we couldn’t figure out the reason, we labeled it as “no reason given."
+We are making the spreadsheet file of each scraped, filtered and categorized tweet available [here](https://github.com/CarlaAstudillo/NJ_Transit_Twitter_Analysis/blob/master/all_NJT_delay_march_april_may.csv).
+Let us know if you see any errors in how we categorized a tweet through [email](castudillo@njadvancemedia.com).